algosec/prevasio-cicd-container-security-action/README.md

 ## Prevasio CI/CD Container Security

-AlgoSec-Prevasio CI/CD Container Security solution is an extensible security plugin platform that provides an automated scan for Docker Containers.
+AlgoSec Prevasio CI/CD Container Security solution is an extensible security plugin platform that provides an automated scan for Docker containers.
-AlgoSec-Prevasio will build, simulate runtime, and scan the image statically and dynamically for security risks as part of the user GitHub repo CI process.
+AlgoSec Prevasio will build, simulate runtime, and scan the image statically and dynamically for security risks.
+This is integrated into the user's GitHub repository CI process.
 The action is available only to registered AlgoSec Prevasio CNAPP users.
 For the official trial, click [here](https://www.algosec.com/products/algosec-cloud/).

 ---